 Best Piano Brands in the World

-When we are talking about the best piano brands in the world, a few brands of pianos are absolute shoo-ins.
+When we talk about the best piano brands in the world, a few names are absolute shoo-ins.
+Just like diamonds or cars, there is a timeless allure to Tiffany’s and Cartier, Ferrari and Mercedes.

 1. Bechstein

-Founded in 1853 in Germany, Bechstein became one of the world’s most trusted piano brands.
-Over a century and a half, Bechstein has built grand pianos for concert stages and homes and wonderful upright pianos for the music lover with space considerations.
-The absolute dedication to precision and craftsmanship and the complete manufacture of all the parts on its building site in Seifhennersdorf make Bechstein an internationally recognized and trusted piano brand.
-What sets Bechstein pianos apart is their unique voice-like sound.
-Since Carl Bechstein founded the brand, he focused on creating a fine instrument with a singing voice.
-Many of the illustrious pianists of the 19th century and early 20th century chose Bechstein for that special quality ideally suited to the music of Chopin, Tchaikovsky, and Mendelssohn.
+Founded in 1853 in Germany, Bechstein has grown to become one of the world’s most trusted piano brands.
+Over the course of a century and a half, Bechstein has produced grand pianos for concert stages and exquisite upright pianos for music lovers with space considerations.
+Its absolute dedication to precision and craftsmanship, along with the complete manufacturing of all parts at its facility in Seifhennersdorf, establishes Bechstein as an internationally recognized and reputable piano brand.
+What distinguishes Bechstein pianos is their unique, voice-like sound.
+Since Carl Bechstein founded the brand, he has aimed to create fine instruments with a singing voice.
+Many illustrious pianists of the 19th and early 20th centuries chose Bechstein for that special quality perfectly suited to the music of Chopin, Tchaikovsky, and Mendelssohn.

-Today Bechstein focuses on producing new models and technical innovation and creating museum-quality replicas of its vintage pianos built for European Royalty on the cusp of the 20th century.
-The iconic Sphynx grand piano comes to mind.
-It took over 1600 hours to make.
-Right now, Bechstein boasts its 6th generation of piano artisans, woodwork specialists, and metal masons who ensure that every part of these priceless museum pianos is made in-house and is sheer perfection.
+Today, Bechstein focuses on producing new models and technical innovations, as well as creating museum-quality replicas of its vintage pianos built for European royalty at the turn of the 20th century.
+The iconic Sphynx grand piano comes to mind, taking over 1,600 hours to construct.
+Currently, Bechstein is proud to have its sixth generation of piano artisans, woodworking specialists, and metal craftsmen who ensure that every component of these priceless museum pianos is made in-house and exemplifies perfection.

 2. Blüthner

-Here is another legacy German piano brand that has been consistently delivering exquisite instruments for over a century and a half.
-Curiously Julius Blüthner started his piano factory the same year as Bechstein – 1853 in the German industrial city of Leipzig.
-His theoretical mathematical knowledge and entrepreneurial nature contributed to the meteoric rise of his piano brand to the truly global phenomenon status.
-Already by 1868, he was trading on an international scale.
-The combination of continued innovation (he introduced the 4th string to the piano at the Philadelphia World Fair and won the gold medal for it) and wise courtship of the leading artists of the day quickly put Blüthner’s piano brand on the lips of royals and artists alike.
-The affluent middle-class musical lovers sought out Bluthner piano for the allure of knowing that the likes of Liszt, Tchaikovsky, Mendelssohn-Bartholdy, and later Rachmaninoff and Shostakovich all owned one and composed many a masterpiece at their Bluthner bench.
+Here is another esteemed German piano brand that has been consistently delivering exquisite instruments for over a century and a half.
+Curiously, Julius Blüthner established his piano factory in the same year as Bechstein—1853—in the industrial city of Leipzig, Germany.
+His theoretical and mathematical knowledge, combined with his entrepreneurial spirit, contributed to the meteoric rise of his piano brand to a truly global phenomenon.
+By 1868, he was already trading on an international scale.
+The combination of continuous innovation (he introduced the fourth string to the piano at the Philadelphia World Fair and won the gold medal for it) and skillful courting of the leading artists of the day quickly placed Blüthner’s piano brand in the spotlight among royals and artists alike.
+Affluent middle-class music lovers sought out Blüthner pianos for the allure of knowing that the likes of Liszt, Tchaikovsky, Mendelssohn-Bartholdy, and later Rachmaninoff and Shostakovich all owned one and composed many masterpieces at their Blüthner bench.

-The ‘golden tone’ which sets Blüthner apart from others is a result of Julius’ careful engineering, which is handed down from generation to generation.
+The ‘golden tone’ that distinguishes Blüthner from others results from Julius’ meticulous engineering, passed down through generations.
 To this day, Blüthner remains a family business.
-After the fall of the Berlin Wall in 1989, Blüthner expanded the factory and invested heavily in hi-tech innovation and the production of typical concert instruments.
-The merger with Lucid Pianos resulted in the world’s absolute best crystal and luxury pianos brand – Blüthner Lucid.
-The incredible and daring innovation utilizes industrial-strength lucite and carbon fiber to produce the most stunning instruments the world has ever seen.
-In many ways, it is safe to say that Blüthner holds absolute supremacy in the crystal pianos market today.
-But that is not to diminish its traditional concert grand line.
-Many leading concert venues of today are graced with Blüthner piano.
-The price range of Blüthner pianos begins at $50,000 for a piano and reaches all the way to a million dollars for jaw-dropping 3D printed Lucid EXO.
+After the fall of the Berlin Wall in 1989, Blüthner expanded its factory and heavily invested in high-tech innovation and the production of premier concert instruments.
+The merger with Lucid Pianos created the world’s foremost brand of crystal and luxury pianos—Blüthner Lucid.
+This remarkable innovation employs industrial-strength lucite and carbon fiber to create the most stunning instruments the world has ever seen.
+In many ways, it can be said that Blüthner holds unrivaled supremacy in the crystal piano market today.
+However, this does not diminish its traditional concert grand line.
+Many of today’s leading concert venues feature Blüthner pianos.
+The price range of Blüthner pianos starts at $50,000 for a basic model and can reach up to half a million dollars for the breathtaking modern Lucid Enzo piano.

 Read more about the history and model range here.